joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/09/06/opinion/ireland-housing-immigration.html

 **China Stops Foreign Adoptions, Ending a Complicated Chapter**\
-`Beijing said the move was in line with international trends, as more countries have limited such adoptions.`\
+`Beijing said the move was in line with international trends, as more countries have limited such adoptions.
+Many would-be adoptive families were left in limbo.`\
 https://nytimes.com/2024/09/06/world/asia/china-foreign-adoptions-ban.html

 **Confused by Chelsea's Conference League squad?
 It's all about load management...**\